sulami/blog/pages/cv.md

 # Skills

-## Other technologies I have used
+## Other Technologies

+- Emacs Lisp - Because I use Emacs (with vim shortcuts) for basically everything
 - Hakyll - My blog is built using a quite elaborate Hakyll setup
+- HTML/CSS/JS - Even as a backend developer you always write some
 - LaTeX - The PDF version of this CV is generated using LaTeX
-- HTML/CSS/JS - Even as a backend developer you always write some
-- Emacs Lisp - Because I use Emacs for basically everything

 ## Languages